Nostr: Users

 The Nostr client Damus is a microblogging social networking app akin to Twitter.
 Damus was the first Nostr app to be listed on the App Store.
 Two days after it was launched in February 2023, Damus was removed from the Chinese version of the App Store per a directive from the Cyberspace Administration of China.
+Reason reported in August 2025 that some Chinese NOSTR users were bypassing the Great Firewall of China via VPNs.

+Other NOSTR social media clients include Primal on IOS, Amethyst on Android, or Coracle for a web client.

-Nostr is primarily popular with cryptocurrency users, primarily Bitcoin users.
-Jack Dorsey, the co-founder of Twitter, has endorsed and financially supported the development of Nostr by donating approximately $250,000 worth of Bitcoin to the developers of the project in 2023, as well as a $10 million cash donation to a Nostr development collective in 2025.
+Notable supporters of Nostr include NSA whistleblower Edward Snowden, and Jack Dorsey, the co-founder of Twitter.
+It has been popular with bitcoin and cryptocurrency users, in part, due to the protocol's "Zap" function which allows users to send bitcoin lightning micropayments to posts.
+Dorsey donated approximately $250,000 worth of Bitcoin to the developers of the project in 2023, as well as a $10 million cash donation to a Nostr development collective in 2025.

-As of May 2023, the protocol was reported to have over 18 million registered users across its network.
+As of May 2023, the protocol had over 18 million users across its network.